rcook/beginning-practical-haskell/part02.md

 $x \mapsto x$

 in anonymous form.
-This anonymous form is a different "thing" that maps $x$ to itself, i.e. $x$.
+This anonymous form is a another "thing": this time it's something that maps $x$ to itself, i.e. $x$.

 Under the notion of _alpha-equivalence_, the exact name of the _bound variable_, in this case $x$, does not matter as long as there are no name collisions since the name $x$ does not "leak" out of the anonymous function's body.
 With this intuition, it's straightforward to see that the anonymous form of $\operatorname{id}$ is a "thing" that maps something to itself.